pishoyg/coptic/README.md

 1. Expand the unit tests.

+1. **Set up proper dependencies in Makefile.**

-1. Expand the use of hooks and Makefile.
+1. Expand the use of hooks.

 1. Do not let Python tempt you to use its built-in types instead of classes and objects.
 Don't forget about OOP!